All All News Products Insights AI DevOps and CI/CD Community

 5. Automation Testing (or Automated Testing)

 Automated testing, in contrast with manual testing, uses automation frameworks and automation testing tools to automatically run a suite of test cases.
-The entire process from test creation to execution is done with little human intervention, helping to reduce manual effort while increasing testing accuracy and efficiency.
+The entire process—from test creation to execution—requires minimal human intervention, reducing manual effort while increasing accuracy and efficiency.

 Read more: What Is Automation Testing?
 Ultimate Guide & Best Practices